 Although Zakotnik had studied his products using special microscopes, he had never tried putting his little permanent magnets inside big electromagnets.

-"In order to do this characterization of materials, you must have access to something like this," Zakotnik said of the MagLab, where he used a 16- tesla x A tesla is a unit of magnetic field strength.
-A typical fridge magnet has a field of about 0.01 tesla. magnet to make his measurements.
+"In order to do this characterization of materials, you must have access to something like this," Zakotnik said of the MagLab, where he used a 16- tesla x Tesla, or T, is a unit of magnetic field strength; a strong refrigerator magnet is .01 tesla, and a typical MRI machine is 1.5 to 3 tesla.
+The MagLab's strongest persistent magnet has a field of 45 teslas. magnet to make his measurements.

 Although the scientists are still interpreting the data, they are excited about what they have seen so far.
 "We can already see a different picture than what was known before in our field," Zakotnik said.